tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 # FOOD HYGIENE & KITCHEN PROCEDURES

-ARK Co-Living Ltd requires that all food within the building is produced, stored and handled to the highest standards of hygiene to meet the requirements of the relevant Regulations.
+GOP Co-Living Ltd requires that all food within the building is produced, stored and handled to the highest standards of hygiene to meet the requirements of the relevant Regulations.

 The purpose of food safety legislation is to ensure the health and safety of the consumer by providing controls over the production, storage, preparation and sale of food throughout the country.